ml4a/ml4a.github.io/_guides/AudioClassifier.md

 </center>

-### Threshold mode
+## Threshold mode
 When *Threshold Mode* is on, the app will only react to sounds louder (RMS) than *volThreshold*.

 Additionally the *Threshold timer (ms)* will block any new inputs for a number of milliseconds.

 Threshold mode effects both when training new examples and classifing new inputs.

-### OSC Output
+## OSC Output
-By default the app outputs OSC to localhost, port 8000, adress ""/classification"".
+By default the app outputs OSC to localhost, port 8000, adress "/classification".
 This can be changed in ofApp.h.

-### Key inputs
+## Key inputs
 As an alternative to using the GUI you can use the following key inputs:

-* 1-9: Set Class Label
+* 1-9: set the class label
 * s: save model
 * l: load model
 * t: train classifier